2015 I Block To Kalon Vineyard Fumé Blanc

 The I Block in Robert Mondavi Winery's To Kalon Vineyard provides 100 percent of the fruit for this treasured Fumé Blanc.
 I Block is a famed vineyard site in Napa Valley's Oakville AVA that is believed to be the oldest Sauvignon Blanc vineyard in North America — and the finest in the To Kalon Vineyard.
 The old vines are head-trained with no wires and are never irrigated.
 Through the years they have learned to self-regulate to produce just the right amount of fruit that they can faithfully ripen.
 To Kalon soils are well-drained, allowing the roots to dig deep.
 Combined with dry farming, this results in intensely flavorful fruit with a fine mineral character, concentration, and opulence.

 Grape Sourcing: 100% I Block, 100% To Kalon Vineyard, 100% Oakville AVA, 100% Napa Valley

 Date planted: 1945

 The grapes were hand harvested in the cool of the morning and gently pressed as whole clusters, minimizing skin contact to retain freshness and vibrancy.
-All of the juice was barrel fermented in French oak, 25% new, for a slow, cool fermentation.
+All of the juice was barrel fermented in French oak, 22% new, for a slow, cool fermentation.
 To retain crisp acidity as a balance to the richly flavored fruit, the wine was not allowed to undergo malolactic fermentation.
-The wine aged on its lees (sûr lie) for nine months and was hand-stirred (bâtonnage) to increase harmony and impart a creamy texture.
-The wine was bottled in July, 2015.
+The wine aged on its lees (sûr lie) for 9 months and was hand-stirred (bâtonnage) to increase harmony and impart a creamy texture.
+The wine was bottled in July of 2017.